praveenpuglia/praveenpuglia.github.io/src/posts/how-to-use-sass-variables-in-javascript-in-a-webpack-project.md

 ---
 layout: post
-title: How to use Sass variables in JavaScript in a Webpack project
+title: Use Sass variables in JavaScript in a Webpack project
 date: 2021-01-24
+tags: [sass, webpack]
 ---

 Wouldn't that be great?